MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/MarkdownParser.md

 Attempts to parse a markdown link e.g. `[Text](http://www.reddit.com)`.
 The `Text` will also be parsed as inline but will ignore other HyperLinks.

+A valid Url must start with a schema, or with a `/` or `#` if it is an relative url or it must be an mailaddress.

 ### Strikethrough

 Matches a sequence of two `~` at the start and end of an text.